tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 for a long time now.
 Our app was running on Rails 6.1 with [Webpacker](https://github.com/rails/webpacker).
-Our development environment is setup with Docker and running Webpacker in Docker with webpack-dev-server has been very suboptimal and slow.
+Our development environment is setup with Docker and performance when running Webpacker in Docker with webpack-dev-server has been very suboptimal and slow.
-Webpack itself, is also very slow and we wanted to migrate away from it and move to other bundlers like Esbuild.
+Webpack itself is also very slow and we wanted to migrate away from it and move to other bundlers like Esbuild.

 Rails team has